Singles & Rolls / Dynamics

 In these patches, the "Singles" always react to keyboard velocity, while the "Rolls" react to the XFade CC (CC1 Modwheel by default).

-In the Kontakt keyboard, which can be toggled with the "Keyb" button in Kontakt's toolbar, all keys with velocity-controlled samples are shown in blue, all XFade-controlled samples appear yellow.
+In the Kontakt keyboard, which can be toggled with the "Keyboard" button in Kontakt's toolbar, all keys with velocity-controlled samples are shown in blue, all XFade-controlled samples appear yellow.

 Singles & Rolls Key Colors

-Depending on the instrument not all keys my be used, but if the instrument has a specific articulation it will always be on the same key.
+Depending on the instrument, not all keys may be used.
+But if the instrument has a specific articulation, it will always be on the same key.

 The general mapping for Singles and Rolls Patches is as follows: